Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

     - You don't need to generate a key for the web API.

-### Give the web app permissions to call the web API:
+## Give the web app permissions to call the web API

 1. In the Azure management portal, click the Surveys application.
 2. Click **Configure**.